Cremation UrnsHow to Buy and What to Look For

 The crematorium will return the ashes in a plastic bag.
 The bag will be placed in a container of some kind.
 If you have purchased an urn, you can provide it to them in advance of the cremation, and they will return the ashes in your urn.
 Otherwise, the ashes will be returned in a temporary urn.
 Since the ashes are in a plastic bag, they can be easily moved to a permanent urn later.
 Your funeral director will be happy to help you handle and transfer the ashes.
 Also, see our article on sealing cremation urns.

-The important thing is that you should take your time, consider all your options, and remember that you do not have to purchase through the funeral home or crematory.
+Most importantly, you should take your time, consider all your options, and remember that you do not have to purchase through the funeral home or crematory.
 There are many online vendors.
-We recommend that you visit our store to see what we have to offer.
+We recommend you visit our store to see what we have to offer.
 We carry a variety of styles and prices.

 Cremation Urns Come In All Shapes and Sizes